project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/07a-mike-korchinsky-protecting-forests-in-congo-and-kenya-with-local-communities.md

 ---
-title: 07a Mike Korchinsky, protecting forests in Congo and Kenya with local communities
+title: 07a Mike Korchinsky Protecting Forests In Congo And Kenya With Local Communities
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-02-25)